DiamondLightSource/ulims-json-schemas/docs/readme.md

 to the own timetables for confirming change does not break their systems.

-> [!WARNING]
+#### Why changing $id is imporant

-> An aim of schema releases is that past, present
-> and future releases are available at the same time
-> to allow applications to migrate over time at
-> different rates for testing and deployment.
+An aim of schema releases is that past, present and future releases are available at the same time to allow applications to migrate over time at different rates for testing and deployment.

->
-> If a change is made to quickref and its $id was not
-> updated **before the build** so causing the latest file
-> to be overwritten, divergence can occur.
-It will mean
-> any built advanced schema using this as a $ref will appear to
-> be using the same "$id" but the **definition will differ**
-> until next build.
-An advanced schema can $ref another
-> advanced schema and not changing the $id causes
-> a 2nd level of difference.
->
+If a change was made to quickref and its $id was not udated **before the build** so causing the latest file to be overwritten, divergence can occur.
+It will mean any built advanced schema using this as a $ref will appear to be using the same "$id" but the **definition will differ** until next build.
+An advanced schema can $ref another advanced schema and not changing the $id causes a 2nd level of difference.

-> Using the `npm run build-all` command might solve this
-> problem but increases the chance a schema changes
-> before all applications has tested it.
+Using the `npm run build-all` command might solve this problem but increases the chance of schema changes before all applications has tested it.
->
->

 </details>